Genoa CFC Women

-Genoa CFC Women is an Italian women's football club from Genoa that competes in Serie A.
+Genoa CFC Women is an Italian women's football club from Genoa that competes in Serie B.

 History

 Starting from 2014, following the obligations established by the FIGC for the teams participating in the men's Serie A and Serie B, Genoa started its own women's football section.

 Only the youth sector was active until 2018, when Genoa acquired the Lavagnese women's team that was competing in the Serie B. They got relegated to the Eccellenza, the Italian fourth division, at the end of the 2018/19 season and, in 2020, they got promoted back to the Serie C. After playing in the women's third division for two seasons, they acquired the sporting title of the women's Serie B from Cortefranca in the summer of 2022 and with it the right to register for Serie B 2022/23.